marcusrossel/marcusrossel.github.io/_posts/2020-02-29-kaleidoscope-3.md

 So... to create the module we call `LLVMModuleCreateWithName(_:)` and pass it an arbitrary name (`"kaleidoscope"` seemed fitting).

 To obtain the aforementioned "representations" of program constructs, we will use LLVM's instruction builder `LLVMBuilderRef`.

+> [The instruction builder] is a helper object that makes it easy to generate LLVM instructions.
+Instances of [`LLVMBuilderRef`] keep track of the current place to insert instructions and has methods to create new instructions. [↗](http://llvm.org/docs/tutorial/MyFirstLanguageFrontend/LangImpl03.html#code-generation-setup)

 The builder is created by calling `LLVMCreateBuilderInContext(_:)` which expects an `LLVMContextRef!`.
 What is an LLVM context though?
 The documentation just says that...

 > [i]t (opaquely) owns and manages the core "global" data of LLVM's core infrastructure, including the type and constant uniquing tables. [↗](http://llvm.org/doxygen/classllvm_1_1LLVMContext.html#details)

-The fact that it's "opaque", kind of tells us that we don't need need to understand what exactly it does.
+The fact that it's "opaque", kind of tells us that we don't need to understand what exactly it does.
 And as [CAFxX](https://stackoverflow.com/users/414813/cafxx) puts it:

 > Just think of it as a reference to the core LLVM "engine" that you should pass to the various methods that require a LLVMContext. [↗](https://stackoverflow.com/a/13186374/3208492)